The 8 Best Vietnamese Coffee Brands of 2022

 Nguyen Coffee Supply Loyalty

-• ROBUSTA & ARABICA BEAN BENEFITS: Bringing together the unique qualities of both Robusta and Arabica coffee beans, Vietnam is famous for Robusta coffee, which requires fewer resources and has 60% less sugar and fats than Arabica coffee beans for a cup that packs a punch.
+• ROBUSTA BEAN BENEFITS: Vietnam is famous for Robusta coffee, which requires fewer resources and has 60% less sugar and fats than Arabica coffee beans for a cup that packs a punch.

 • DIRECT TRADE WITH VIETNAMESE FARMERS: We are proud to partner directly with a 4th generation farmer, Mr. Ton, who owns and operates his family farm in Vietnam’s famed Central Highlands.